react-native-faster-image

 In React Native, what is image caching?

-Caching is a wonderful approach to tackle problems like images loading and re-rendering from remote destinations.
-Downloading an image to the app’s cache directory (or any other directory available to the app) and loading it from local storage the next time the picture loads is what image caching is all about.
+Caching is a beautiful approach to tackle image loading and re-rendering from remote destinations.
+Download an image to the app’s cache directory (or any other directory available) and load it from local storage the next time the picture loads.
+Image caching is all about downloading an image.

 In React Native, there are a couple of different approaches to picture caching.
-If you’re designing a bare-bones React Native app, there’s a fantastic component called React Native FastImage that takes care of all your image caching without you having to write any more code.
-You could even construct your own image caching component from scratch if you’re using Expo or working on a more sophisticated project.
+If you’re designing a bare-bones React Native app, there’s a fantastic element called React Native FastImage that takes care of all your image caching without having to write any more code.
+You could even construct your image caching part from scratch using Expo or working on a more sophisticated project.
+It is possible to extract text from images using a React Native image to text converter, which is useful for several scenarios of image caching.

 What is React Native FastImage?

-React Native FastImage is a quick way to load images in React Native.
-All loaded pictures are aggressively cached by FastImage.
+React Native FastImage is a quick way to load faster images in React Native.
+FastImage caches all loaded pictures.
 You may add your own auth headers and preload pictures to your requests.
-GIF caching is also supported by react-native-fast-image.

-To get started with React Native FastImage, first, add the FastImage component to your project:
+To start with React Native FastImage, first, add the FastImage component to your project:

 require npm library